 • Mallinckrodt, as chapter 11 debtor in the District of Delaware, addressing more than US$5.2 billion of funded debt obligations and billions in potential tort liability (debt-to-equity reorganization; channeling injunction)

-• Nine Point Energy Holdings, as chapter 11 debtor in the District of Delaware, addressing more than US$250 million in funded debt obligations (section 363 sale)
+• Nine Point Energy Holdings, as chapter 11 debtor in the District of Delaware, addressing more than US$250 million in funded debt obligations (Section 363 sale)

 • Sundance Energy, as chapter 11 debtor in the Southern District of Texas, addressing approximately US$400 million in funded debt obligations (prepackaged debt-to-equity reorganization)